11 rules to make your before and after gallery convert prospects to patients

 Rule #7: Watermark your photos with your logo

-the example of before and after medical photography platforms In the digital age, it is too easy for anyone with internet access to steal a photo from a webpage.
+In the digital age, it is too easy for anyone with internet access to steal a photo from a webpage.
 Azul Plastic Surgery does a great job using a watermark of their logo on their gallery’s photos because it eliminates the ability for anyone else to pass those results off as their own.
 Watermarking photos is a standard feature with many medical photography platforms such as RxPhoto.

 Takeaway: Your patients are your canvas and their results are your masterpiece.
 Protect the images of your masterpiece.